NAllmi/Assignments---Statistical-Learning-Data-Analytics-for-Transportation-Systems/README.md

 Explore linear regression and other regression models in this assignment.

-### Second Assignment: Classification/SVM/Decision Trees/Neural Network/Clustering
+### Second Assignment: Classification/SVM/Decision Trees/Neural Network

-Dive into classification, Support Vector Machines (SVM), Decision Trees, Neural Networks, and Clustering techniques in the second assignment.
+Explore classification, Support Vector Machines (SVM), Decision Trees, and Neural Networks in the second assignment.

 ### Third Assignment: Time Series

-Delve into the realm of Time Series analysis in the third assignment.
+Exploire Clustering and Time Series analysis in the third assignment.

-Feel free to explore each assignment folder for detailed documentation, code, and analysis.